equinor/design-system/libraries/core-react/README.md

 # @equinor/eds-core-react

-Available componenets to help style your React application as an Equinor application.
+Available components to help style your React application as an Equinor application.
 We publish new components regularly so make sure to check back often!

 Make sure to check out our [Storybook](https://eds-storybook-react.azurewebsites.net/) for more examples!